 These are just a very small selection of the countless passages in The Devil I Know I highlighted while reading – the mark of an author with a real gift for writing engaging and meaningful prose.

 And if these snippets don’t pique your interest, just trust me — they are much better in context.
-At times, verging on the surreal, you can almost hear the mischievious little green leprechauns* up to no good, dancing around their pots of gold…
+At times, verging on the surreal, you can almost hear the mischievous little green leprechauns* up to no good, dancing around their pots of gold…

 A powerful cautionary tale of the extremes to which humans will delude themselves, The Devil I Know by Claire Kilroy is one of the most cuttingly satirical and intelligent works of fiction I have read in years.
 A must read.